Create a

 Table of Contents

 Given the near-universal need to make the workplace productive, engaging, and satisfying as organizations respond to numerous pressures to attract, retain, and effectively manage their workforces, the employee experience (EX) reigns as a primary opportunity.
 A significant element is making the work processes that define much of that daily experience more straightforward to navigate.
-Considering that much of the frustration about HR comes from those process-based experiences, focusing on HR process improvement can help drive and be promoted as part of the employment brand and employee value proposition (EVP).
-Facing talent shortages and high levels of turnover, easing the administrative burdens and requirements for managers and employees also allows fewer distractions and increased attention on business-focused efforts related to task completion and goal achievement.
+Given that much of the frustration about HR stems from process-based experiences, focusing on HR process improvement can help drive and promote it as part of the employment brand and employee value proposition (EVP).
+Facing talent shortages and high turnover, easing administrative burdens and requirements for managers and employees also reduces distractions and increases attention to business-focused efforts related to task completion and goal achievement.

 Leveraging business-based improvement methodologies

-The notion of improving HR processes has a firm foundation in business process improvement methodologies that have been well-documented and have had significant impacts since William Deming’s work with Japanese manufacturers starting in 1950.
+The notion of improving HR processes rests on well-documented business process improvement methodologies that have had a significant impact since William Deming’s work with Japanese manufacturers starting in 1950.
 He focused their workflow improvement efforts internally between departments and externally with suppliers and customers.
 This revolutionary work turned post-war Japan into a global economic power.
 It was introduced and popularized in the early 1980s in the U.S., with similar outcomes for its industries.

 Critical HR processes that require attention

-While much is written and published about continuing to enhance and build strategic HR capabilities and impacts, the most common elements of the HR function are its repeating cycles and processes around attraction, hiring, management, development, and out-processing of employees.
-With annual turnover rates between 5-20% and employment figures ranging from 50 to 10,000 or more, the number of transactions in any given company throughout the employee lifecycle can be hundreds of thousands.
-Add to that the increasing calls for more frequent performance check-in meetings, agile workforce and talent planning sessions, training and development activities, and the time spent interacting between employees and those processes becomes a substantial part of their work responsibilities.
+While much is written and published about continuing to enhance and build strategic HR capabilities and impact, the most common elements of the HR function are its recurring cycles and processes around employee attraction, hiring, management, development, and out-processing.
+With annual turnover rates between 5% and 20% and employment figures ranging from 50 to 10,000 or more, the number of transactions in any given company throughout the employee lifecycle can be in the hundreds of thousands.
+Add to that the increasing calls for more frequent performance check-in meetings, agile workforce and talent planning sessions, training and development activities, and the time spent interacting between employees, and those processes become a substantial part of their work responsibilities.

 The flow of processes can be best outlined through the lens of the employee journey and the talent management practices used to build their careers, including: